White Summer Reunion

 It was a night for PROS all the way!

 As you can see by what they played that night, everyone was filled to capacity with joyful memories.
-Music touches our soul and with musicians as accomplished as White Summer’s, it was an evening that will not be forgotten for decades.
+Music touches our soul and with musicians as accomplished as those in this band, an evening that will not be forgotten for decades is inevitable.

 Scott did get up to sing and I was absolutely astounded at how fabulous he was!
 Subsequently, I found out from James that, “Scott is one of my bestest and oldest friends.
 He has never sung in a band.
 He is a karaoke champion!
 That was the second time he ever sang a song with us.”